melanielaporte/code-wayfinder/README.md

 # CODE Wayfinder

-This product was created to provide a tool that allowing users to navigate various coding career opportunities, matching their interests and personality while also understanding the additional skills and certifications necessary for each career path.
+Product Goal: Provide a tool that allows users to navigate various coding career opportunities, matching their interests and personality while also understanding the additional skills and certifications necessary for each career path.

+Audience this product serves: People who would like to enter into a coding career and require direction.